 – How did some random country bumpkin know who Team Rocket was but not a big city’s Officer Jenny?

 – Ice guns? *sigh* I suppose it’s better than turning them into Super Soakers, but I do have to say….James’ gun….yeah, no kid will believe that’s an ‘ice gun’.
 That’s very obviously a real rifle.
-I mean, I can believe the cannon thing shoots ice or some crap, it just looks like a generic weapon that could be anything, but that gun is very obviously a bullet shooting lead pumping rifle.
+I can believe the cannon thing shoots ice or something, it just looks like a generic weapon that could be anything, but that gun is very obviously a bullet shooting lead pumping rifle.

 – Those are very obviously cherry blossoms and not snow that Jessie shoots from her cannon.

 Also, there’s a problem merely with the fact that several people are holding shotguns and rifles at a ten year old boy’s face.
-I mean, what the hell?
+What the hell?
 More importantly, where were these guns when the real Team Rocket was robbing them?

 – How the hell did Jenny know something was going on here now?
 And great police work, appearing after the incident has already occurred yet again….